phaserjs/phaser/README.md

 * TileSprites weren't destroying WebGL textures, leading to eventual out of memory errors (thanks @chacal #1563)
 * P2.Body.clearCollision default values were incorrectly set to `false` if no parameters were provided, even though the docs said they were `true` (thanks @brianbunch #1597)
 * BitmapText.font wouldn't update an internal Pixi property (fontName) causing the text to fail to change font (thanks @starnut #1602)
+* Fixed issue in PIXI.Text where it was using the wrong string for descender text measurements.

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).